neolp/itmp/README.md

 #### 10.2.3.
 ARGUMENTS

-If the Caller shold send a lot of arguments or produse the arguments for long time or the arguments is too big to send it as single message, it send several "ARGUMENTS" message to the Dealer after the CALL message:
+If the Caller should send a lot of arguments or produce the arguments for long time or the arguments is too big to send it as single message, it sends several "ARGUMENTS" message to the Dealer after the CALL message:

 ```itmp
 [CALL, Request:id, Procedure:uri, null, Options:dict]